Hydropower is a low-carbon source of renewable energy and a reliable and cost-effective alternative to electricity generation by fossil fuels.

 Greenhouse gases caused by renewables

-All energy sources, even renewables, produce carbon emissions in their lifecyle, due to the emissions caused by their manufacture, construction or operation.
+All energy sources, even renewables, produce carbon emissions in their lifecycle, due to the emissions caused by their manufacture, construction or operation.
 Hydropower assets have a very long lifespan, meaning that emissions associated with construction can be amortized over a much longer time (and associated generation) when compared to technologies that have shorter life spans.

 The greenhouse gas footprint of hydropower has long been questioned in both scientific and policy spheres, especially with regard to emissions caused by the creation of a reservoir.
 In certain conditions, a reservoir created by a hydropower reservoir will release greenhouse gases due to the decomposition of flooded organic material.
 Emissions from reservoirs therefore tend to be highest in the first 10 to 20 years immediately following reservoir impoundment, then decrease over time.
 In other conditions, a reservoir may act as carbon sink: absorbing more emissions than it emits.

 Emissions relating to the construction and operation of a reservoir vary depending on its type, size and location.
 Once filled, factors such as a reservoir’s depth and shape, the amount of sun reaching its floor, and wind speed, affect the different biogeochemical pathways by which CO₂ and CH₄ are created and released to the atmosphere.